 Your family may not be together when a disaster strikes or you may not have access to important personal documents.
 So it is essential to plan in advance.
 Compile all of your important information in one location.
 Make sure everyone in your family knows their role in the emergency plan.
 Exercise and update your plan regularly, at least twice a year – when you change your clocks.
 Keep a copy of your plan in a secure location, in your emergency kit, electronically on the cloud, or with a trusted family member.

 Be sure to customize your plan to match the needs of your household – including children, pets and people with any specific needs.
-Here are links to a few sample emergency plan templates: MCDH Family Plan, Ready.gov Family Emergency Plan, and Gear Up Get Ready Family Emergency Plan.
+Here are links to a few sample emergency plan templates: MCDH Family Plan, and Ready.gov Family Emergency Plan.
 You can use these to start your own plan or create one in a different format.